 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 United Nations Statistics Division

 The United Nations Statistics Division is responsible for collecting official national statistics on housing stock and housing conditions generated from population and housing censuses.

 About this Guide

 Sources of statistical information are held throughout the Michigan State University Libraries.
 This guide is not comprehensive; rather, it provides information on a selection of some of the most important general sources.
-This guide includes both freely available WWW resources as well as library subscription resources and print materials.
+This guide includes both freely available internet resources as well as library subscription resources and print materials.

 General Sources and Compendiums